DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

     caption: "Screenshots of the landing page"
   )

-  In order to validate the proposed solution, the Discover With AI team decided to create a #link("https://discoverwithai.github.io/DiscoverWithAI/")[landing page]#footnote(link("https://discoverwithai.github.io/DiscoverWithAI/")).
+  In order to validate the proposed solution, the DreamSpot team decided to create a #link("https://dreamspot.github.io/dreamspot/")[landing page]#footnote(link("https://dreamspot.github.io/dreamspot/")).

   In order to adequately present the product to a wide number of people, the website is divided into three sections:
   - *Idea section*: a section with a brief comparison between the normal procedure end-users usually adopt to create an itinerary and the simpler method made available by our service;
   - *Gallery section*: a section that briefly presents, thanks to the presence of a carousel made by three images, the expected developed product complete with all functionalities.
 In other words, a sort of *sketch* of the future platform;
   - *Form section*: a section in which users can let us known their interest in the project by simply pressing a button.
-Additionally, people can also choose to send their email in order to be kept updated about the platform's development: this allows the Discover With AI team to separate users who might be interested in the product and people who are really interested in the platform.
+Additionally, people can also choose to send their email in order to be kept updated about the platform's development: this allows the DreamSpot team to separate users who might be interested in the product and people who are really interested in the platform.

   The last section also present a publicly visible counter of people who manifested interest in the platform.

   == Validation

-  The validation process for the solution is currently in progress: the Discover With AI team aims to collect a minimum of 50 positive answers (50 visitors that pressed the landing page button), with at least 76% of them also deciding to provide their email.
+  The validation process for the solution is currently in progress: the DreamSpot team aims to collect a minimum of 50 positive answers (50 visitors that pressed the landing page button), with at least 76% of them also deciding to provide their email.

 ]